tajmaha1/RayTracingCpp/README.md

 - **A virtual camera with adjustable field of view**
 - **Simple materials (Lambertian diffuse reflection)**
 - **Image output in .ppm format**
 The code can be compiled using clang++ or CMake on macOS/Linux.
-The final output is a rendered image of a scene using ray tracing techniques.</code>
+The final output is a rendered image of a scene using ray tracing techniques.

 ---